 have a telephone with a private line, if the system requires a private line to function properly;

-be willing to sign a release statement that allows the responder to make a forced entry into the member's home if he/she is asked to respond to an activated alarm call and has no other means of entering the home to respond; and
+be willing to sign a release statement that allows the responder to make a forced entry into the member's home if he or she is asked to respond to an activated alarm call and has no other means of entering the home to respond; and

-live in a place other than an Assisted Living or Adult Foster Care setting, institution or any other setting where 24-hour supervision is available.
+live in a place other than an assisted living (AL) or adult foster care (AFC) setting, institution or any other setting where 24-hour supervision is available.

-STAR+PLUS services members are not eligible to receive ERS through the STAR+PLUS program.
+Members eligible for Community First Choice (CFC) must receive ERS through CFC, not through the STAR+PLUS HCBS program.

+Program Support Unit (PSU) staff will not accept or approve an initial or reassessment ISP with a "From" date of January 1, 2016, or later that includes personal assistance services (PAS) or ERS for non-medical assistance only (MAO) STAR+PLUS HCBS program members.

+MCOs must post Form H2067-MC, Managed Care Programs Communication, to TxMedCentral to notify PSU if a member is receiving both STAR+PLUS HCBS program and CFC services concurrently.
+This is required for all non-MAO STAR+PLUS HCBS program members who also receive CFC, regardless of whether the individual service plan (ISP) is manually posted or electronically submitted.

 7440 Referral and Selection of Providers